 Students are expected to attend all classes and associated activities.
-Class and online activities will involve participation in presenting cases or legal principles to the class, isolating the main facts and issues of the case or principle presented.
-Typically, there will be two presentations each term, with a 5% mark for each presentation.
+Class and online activities will involve participation in presenting cases or legal topics to the class, discussing the main facts and issues of the case or topic presented.
+The presentations will be worth a 5% mark.